ray-project/ray/doc/source/data/dataset-tensor-support.rst

 ML Tensor Support
 =================

-Tensor data (multi-dimensional arrays) are ubiquitous in ML workloads.
+Tensors (multi-dimensional arrays) are ubiquitous in ML workloads.
 However, popular data formats such as Pandas, Parquet, and Arrow don't natively support Tensor data types.
 To bridge this gap, Datasets provides a unified Tensor data type that can be used to represent and store Tensor data:

 * For Pandas, the Datasets Pandas extension :class:`TensorDtype <ray.data.extensions.tensor_extension.TensorDtype>` and :class:`TensorArray <ray.data.extensions.tensor_extension.TensorArray>` enable Pandas-native manipulation of tensor data columns.
 * For Parquet, the Datasets Arrow extension :class:`ArrowTensorType <ray.data.extensions.tensor_extension.ArrowTensorType>` and :class:`ArrowTensorArray <ray.data.extensions.tensor_extension.ArrowTensorArray>` allow Tensors to be loaded and stored in Parquet format.